vogtb/spreadsheet/README.md

 Things I should do.

 ### SUM and SUMA should be different, and I'm pretty sure they're currently the same.
+And the same for MAX, MAXA, COUNT, COUNTA, etc. Look these over.

 ### Date-Time issues
 Here are a couple of the issues with Dates and so on: